maliabarker/DS-Utility-Belt/README.md

 **Helper Functions** <br>

-1. Import all your data analysis and visualization needs.
-Includes numpy, pandas, matplotlib, seaborn, scikit-learn, and more! <br>
+1. Impute null values as -0.00001 and set a viewing function to show these values.<br>

 2. Create a stylized dataframe viewer.
 See all of your columns with your specified color palette.
-Can also toggle null highlighting, which will turn all null value cells red! <br>
+Can also toggle null highlighting, which will turn all null value cells red and negative value highlighting that is created in the helper function above!<br>

-3.
+3. Save your visualizations as images. <br>

-4.
+4. Create a sub dataset with specified columns for a detailed and less cluttered analysis. <br>

-5.
+5. Get basic statistical information on your dataset.
+Create a heatmap with a correlation matrix and see basic statistical values for each column. <br>

 6.
 <br>